Ldooley32/capstone-dooley/README.md

 Creat a new file avg_state.csv to plot average saar value and average precent non susceptible for each state.

-Machine learning
-graph which phenotypes have the highest percent non susceptiblity.

-Use the top three phenotype to predict their precent non susceptibility for 2025-2030.

 ### support project goals
 1. Establish baseline antibiotic usage tends
     a. line graph using antibiotics_sales.csv